Best Methods of Attaching a Roof to an Existing Roof

 1. Bend the joint with the help of lumber to make the shape suitable for the slope.
 Take away the lumber after you finish making the bend.

 1. Seal the flashing edges afterward.
-Prepare two pieces of 1×1 inch lumber and cut it with the length of the flashing itself.
-Then, slip each lumber piece under the roof pitch to align well to the roof edge.
+Prepare two pieces of 1×1 inch lumber and cut them with the length of the flashing itself.
+Then, slip each lumber piece under the roof pitch to align well with the roof edge.
 Apply a bead of sealant material along the top and bottom of the lumber piece.

 1. Next, secure the flashing with metal screws with 6-inch spacing between each screw.

 1. Make the flashing cut-edge neat.
-Then, cover the flashing with shingles similarly looking with the surrounding shingles.
+Then, cover the flashing with shingles that look similar to the surrounding shingles.

 Gravatar Image